ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 ## Additional feature information

-Thanks to the paste from Word feature, you can copy and paste a Microsoft Word document into CKEditor 5 and retain basic text styling, heading levels, links, lists, tables, and images.
+Thanks to the paste from Word feature, you can copy and paste a Microsoft Word document into CKEditor 5 and maintain basic text styling, heading levels, links, lists, tables, and images.

 When the plugin is enabled, it automatically detects Word content and transforms its structure and formatting to clean HTML which is then transformed into semantic content by the editor.